erutan/sierra-conditions/content/conditions/trips.md

 Backcountry rangers file reports of trails they've been on, and also get beta from hikers that have reported back after a trip.
 Calling a wilderness center and getting beta can be very useful.

+Inyo is working on a trail conditions report for internal use, and may share that with the public - since we can no longer go into a ranger station and ask about previous trips that'd be another useful source of information.

 Note: Rangers tend to err slightly on the side of caution when describing how dangerous conditions are... it's a hassle for them when people are lost / injured / die, so don't hold it against them!
 The more touristy / popular an area is, the more information will tend to be padded.